yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2022/index.md

 Blinkhawk made some [changes to the Garbage Collector](https://github.com/yuzu-emu/yuzu/pull/7720) (`GC`), which encompasses a number of bug fixes, improving the algorithm to make it clean memory in a smarter fashion, and also making it more efficient for iGPUs.

-The value of the `minimal`, `expected`, and `critical` thresholds were rebalanced, so that it does not act as aggressively on GPUs with more memory, while it still performs the job within an acceptable margin for low-memory graphical cards.
+The value of the `minimal`, `expected`, and `critical` thresholds were rebalanced, so that it does not act as aggressively on GPUs with more memory, while it still performs the job within an acceptable margin for low-memory graphics cards.
 Additionally, yuzu now queries the size of the GPU memory instead of estimating it, allowing the `GC` to make better decisions when cleaning it.
 These changes seek to benefit both low-end and high-end GPUs the most, without affecting either negatively.

-Special consideration was put on ATSC textures, which are notoriously heavy on the memory.
+Special consideration was put on ASTC textures, which are notoriously heavy on the memory.
 The `GC` would clean them too early, causing graphical corruptions on titles that make use of these resources.
-For this reason, the conditions to determine when to clean ATSC textures were made less strict, which should mitigate the problem in most scenarios.
+For this reason, the conditions to determine when to clean ASTC textures were made less strict, which should mitigate the problem in most scenarios.

 Although these changes were originally part of the `YFC` project, Blinkhawk decided to implement these changes now, in order to alleviate the problems related to the previous `GC` implementation.
 There is still a lot to come from this project, so please stay tuned for more information in future updates.